EnochRick/xeto/readme.md

 2) I wanted to learn Xeto and be able to build and use it in axon
 3) I noticed the GL36 example wasn't how I'd personally interpret GL36 to be used in Xeto, so i updated it and provided comments.

-I hope you folks find my changes useful!
+I hope folks find my changes useful!
 Cheers - EnochRick